simonswain/straw/README.md

 ```

 Calling `console.log` from within a node will output timestamped
-messages to Straw's logge,r showing you which Node they came from.
+messages to Straw's loggeer showing you which Node they came from.

 Run the topology like this: